 So how do we fix these photos?

 The first step is to use whatever automatic systems are built into your photo correction program.
-In Apple Photos that means selecting the adjustment button on the top right hand side and choosing “Enhance”.
+I have lots of photo adjustment programs on my computer.
+So I get to choose which one to use.
+They all give much the same results in automatic mode.
+In Apple Photos that means selecting the magic wand button on the top right hand side.
 Adjustments will then be made to the contrast and brightness to make the picture look a little better.
-In Photoshop Express that means choosing Enhance, then Auto Smart Fix”.
+In the Photoshop Express program it is similar – choosing “Enhance”, then “Auto Smart Fix”.

 There is another button Enhance > Unsharp Mask.
-This seems to be the same as Aperture correction in the TV world.
+This seems to be the same as aperture correction in the TV world.
 It does give three adjustment levers – Amount, Radius, Threshold.
-The amount is obvious, the radius should enable you to choose the size of the underlying defocus effect and the threshold can be set to ignore the smaller grain.
+I’m sure you can work out what the amount lever does.
+The radius slider enables you to choose the size of the underlying defocus effect.
+Threshold is adjusted to ignore the smaller grain.
 Unfortunately I couldn’t find any adjustments that solved the problem, I certainly got rid of the smaller scanner grain with the threshold and radius sliders, and found at a radius of 8 pixels, the eyes became clearer.
-However at those settings, there was a pattern introduced all over the photograph.
+However at those settings, introduced a pattern all over the photograph.

 Apple Photos has a Sharpening tool in the adjustments window.
 It has three sliders – Intensity, Edges, and Falloff.
 Once again they did wonders for the small pixels but simply made the picture look very grainy.

 Luminar has sharpening presets and with each preset, you can adjust the amount of correction.
-In my case I chose the Detailed preset.
+In my case I chose the “Detailed” preset.
 By adjusting the amount to 75% and then setting the Clarity slider and Softness slider I was able to improve the photograph marginally.

 Back in Focus